 Today as I got in my car after it had been sitting in direct sunlight, a wave of super-hot air surrounded me.
 I turned the air conditioner on full blast and opened all the windows for a couple minutes until a little bit of cool air teased my face.
 I quickly shut all the windows and waited till the atmosphere in my car settled to a comfortable 70 degrees.
 I know cars come with apps now where you can start you vehicle from your phone and turn on the heat or air conditioner so that it is the perfect temperature when you get inside.
 Unfortunately, I do not have one of those cars.

-Honeywell, Nest, Lennox iComfort, Luxaire and some other manufacturers have Wi-Fi thermostats available with remote capability.
+Honeywell, Nest, and Lennox iComfort some other manufacturers have WiFi thermostats available with remote capability.
 These thermostats can save you tons of money and regulate your heating and cooling system for maximum efficiency and whole home comfort.
-Also these thermostats are extremely affordable and may pay for themselves with energy savings over the period of a few months compared to the older thermostat you may have now.
+Also these WiFi thermostats are extremely affordable and may pay for themselves with energy savings over the period of a few months compared to the older thermostat you may have now.